vtex/ux-writing/docs/first-steps/process.md

 ---

-## UX Writing
+## What is UX Writing

+> "An experience with broken words is a house with broken walls.
+Fix the words as you would repair the walls." - Torrey Podmajersky, Strategic Writing for UX

 UX Writing is the craft of designing the words that users see and interact with, in softwares.
 It is a vital component within the general user experience we want to promote to our clients.
+The text written in screens is often referred to as microcopy, for we have very limited space to convey actions and concepts.

-## Why
+## Why follow UX Writing guidelines

-> "An experience with broken words is a house with broken walls.
-Fix the words as you would repair the walls." - Torrey Podmajersky, Strategic Writing for UX

 By defining clear UX Writing guidelines, we wish to: